k-privateai/k-privateai.github.io/_posts/2025-02-03-PST - K-PAI forum announcement - 04.markdown

 ---
 Greetings, Silicon Valley Innovators, Visionaries & Tech Enthusiasts!

 We're thrilled to announce the continuation of our successful Silicon Valley Private AI Forum (K-PAI) series!
-Building on the momentum of our previous events, we're excited to invite you to our 4th forum that will explore the fascinating intersection of software and silicon, featuring distinguished speakers and experts from various domains.
+Building on the momentum of our previous events, we're excited to invite you to our 4th forum, which will explore the fascinating intersection of software and silicon, featuring distinguished speakers and experts from various domains.

 - Date: February 21, 2025 (Thu)
 - Time: 5:00 PM - 8:00 PM
-- Venue: <a href="https://www.google.com/maps/search/?api=1&query=EVGR%2C%20Building%20C&query_place_id=ChIJi_5xBba7j4ARdHAXFI7y3Hs">EVGR Teather, Stanford University</a>
+- Venue: <a href="https://www.google.com/maps/search/?api=1&query=EVGR%2C%20Building%20C&query_place_id=ChIJi_5xBba7j4ARdHAXFI7y3Hs">EVGR Theater, Stanford University</a>

 {% assign post = site.posts | where: "permalink", "/seminar-reflections/03" | first %}